COVID-19 Vaccine FAQ for Yale Students

 Students who wish to enroll in Fall 2021 must either be vaccinated, or be granted a medical or religious waiver from vaccination.
 Those refusing vaccine, or who fail to meet the vaccination requirement by the determined deadline, will not be allowed to remain on campus.

-What is the university’s stance on international students who received a vaccine that may not be authorized for use in the United States?
+What is the university’s stance on international students who received a vaccine that may not be approved or authorized for use in the United States?

-In the interim, please submit proof of vaccination you have received abroad to the Yale Vaccine Portal, even if it is not authorized by the U.S. Food and Drug Administration at this point.
+In the interim, please submit proof of vaccination you have received abroad to the Yale Vaccine Portal, even if it is not approved or authorized by the U.S. Food and Drug Administration at this point.
 Individuals who are not able to obtain vaccination prior to arrival for the fall semester, or whose vaccination is not recognized in the United States will be vaccinated through the Yale COVID-19 Vaccine Program upon arrival to campus.
 Those who have received an international vaccine may be asked to revaccinate based on CDC guidance.

 Why should I get vaccinated?

 Currently available COVID-19 vaccines are all safe and effective, and studies have shown they prevent severe illness and death from the virus.
 See the CDC’s Frequentyl Asked Questions about COVID-19 Vaccination for more information.

 Can Yale mandate vaccines that are currently only subject to Emergency Use Authorizations?

 The University’s position is that Emergency Use Authorization supports having a vaccination requirement.